Battle of Vitebsk (1812): Battle

-Following the engagement at Ostrovno, Ostermann-Tolstoy's IV Corps retreated 7 km towards Kakuviachino, where they were relieved by the 3rd Infantry Division under General Petr Konovnitsyn, who took up the rearguard responsibilities.
+Following the engagement at Ostrovno, Ostermann-Tolstoy's IV Corps retreated 7 km towards Kakuviachino, where they were relieved by the 3rd Infantry Division under General Pyotr Konovnitsyn, who took up the rearguard responsibilities.
 Konovnitsyn was extremely adept at leading rearguard actions and he managed to block all the enemy's attempts to advance, delaying them for an entire day.
 The French were thus unable to make contact with the bulk of the Russian forces on 26 July.

 Meanwhile, at nightfall, Prince Aleksandr Meshikov, aide-de-camp to General Pyotr Bagration arrived at Barclay's headquarters.
 Meshikov brought alarming news of the defeat of Bagration's Second Army at the battle of Saltanovka, three days earlier, at the hands of Marshal Louis Nicolas Davout.
 Davout's victory meant that Second Army would not be able to link up with Barclay's First Army and there was a danger that Napoleon might drive a wedge between the two armies, separating them for good and getting to the strategic city of Smolensk before them.

 The Russians thus needed to abandon any plans to give battle, urgently break contact with the pursuing enemy and move southeast, in an attempt to draw closer to Bagration's force.
 Despite these considerations, Barclay still wanted to give battle the next day and was only dissuaded from doing so by his advisers, late on 26 July.
 That night, the commander issued orders for retreat, but the proximity of Napoleon's force meant that a retreat would not be easy to operate.

 At daybreak on 27 July, Napoleon set his troops in motion, thrilled that he finally faced a massed enemy army, apparently willing to fight.
-Napoleon was unaware that the bulk of the Russian force was already making arrangements for an immediate retreat and that they had pushed forward only a rearguard, under General Peter Ludwig von der Pahlen, with orders to fight a delaying action and thus allow the army to slip away unmolested.
+Napoleon was unaware that the bulk of the Russian force was already making arrangements for an immediate retreat and that they had pushed forward only a rearguard, under General Peter Graf von der Pahlen, with orders to fight a delaying action and thus allow the army to slip away unmolested.
 The battlefield at Vitebsk was a vast and flat plain and only the river Dvina separated the French forces from the Russians, who were occupying a slightly elevated position on the eastern bank.